Copyright 2018 by M.E. Brines – all rights reserved.

 GM Notes are notes from the Game Master to you.
 Don’t put questions to the GM here.
 Send those directly either as separate messages or in your orders below.

 Fleets shows your armed forces.
 Modify this as needed.
 If you move ships around, send them on missions or build new ones, go ahead and make the changes right on your packet so “Fleets” shows the current situation accurately.
-For every fleet, be sure to list its mission type, the location (usually the world the mission they’re on involves) the number and class of all the ships, plus any other equipment assigned: space fighters, ground troops, space marines, etc. When you’re done, be sure to add up the total ratings of all the ships in the fleet and list that at the end. <See the ship design rules for a list of ratings and how to calculate them.>
+For every fleet, be sure to list its mission type, the location (usually the world the mission they’re on involves) the number and class of all the ships, plus any other equipment assigned: space fighters, ground troops, space marines, etc. When you’re done, be sure to add up the total ratings of all the ships and ground forces in the fleet and list that at the end. <See the ship design rules for a list of ratings and how to calculate them.>

 Fleet missions include security, exploration, attack, defend, building, and repair.
 A fleet can only do one mission each turn, but you can split it into different fleets to undertake separate missions.
 Just make the changes on your fleet list.